-hen David tells me that he took his two master’s degrees — one in theology and one in organizational leadership and management — and went straight back to the desert, I could have sworn that the camel sitting next to him smirked.
+hen David tells me that he took his two degrees — a master’s in organizational leadership and a BA in management — and went straight back to the desert, I could have sworn that the camel sitting next to him smirked.

 I ignore the camel.

 He only gives me a one word answer, an answer that isn’t popular but is anointed.